 Accommodation: Family-run early Victorian guesthouse offering comfortable light rooms with panoramic views over Wensleydale.

-Nearby Redmire is Castle Bolton; built from 1378 and left largely intact from the Civil War in the 1640s.
+Near Redmire is Castle Bolton; built from 1378 and left largely intact from the Civil War in the 1640s.
 You can visit old kitchens, dungeon, nursery, armoury, great chamber and Mary Queen of Scots’ bedroom - she was imprisoned here for a while on the way to Fotheringay Castle.
 About one third of the rooms are fully intact and the rest of the castle is almost completely accessible giving you great insight into the castle's turbulent past.
+Complete the loop back to Aysgarth along more lovely Wensleydale lanes.

 Ascent 810m /2,657 ft, Descent 800m / 2,625 ft.